mpaitier/GraphTheoryProject_Group2/README.md

 4. Save the changes.
 5. Compile and run the program.

-Note: Exercise caution when enabling file creation, especially for input and output files, it will create many files.
+Note: Exercise caution when enabling file creation, especially for output files, it will create many files.